How Your Property Value Impacts Your Wallet

 Even if your property valuation is set in stone there are still ways to reduce the burden on your wallet.
 First, make sure you are receiving all the tax breaks you may qualify for, especially the homestead exemption.
 This tax break is available in most areas for properties on which the owner makes their primary residence.
 In some states, there are deductions available for certain groups like seniors, or in some areas farmers.
 Despite the limitations, don’t forget that property taxes can be used as an itemized deduction on your tax return.
 Don’t let those rising property taxes bring you down.
 Rising real estate valuations in your area is a good thing, but that doesn’t mean you shouldn’t seek out opportunities to ease the impact on your budget.

-Associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors.
-Securities and advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and advisory services offered through LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-2948550-021120